FaiblUG/LcnFileUploaderBundle/README.md

 Note that the editId you generate should be highly random to prevent users from gaining control of each other's attachments.

 This code takes care of creating an editId on the first pass through the form and syncs existing files attached to an existing entity, if any.
-The from_folder and to_folder objects specify directory names where the attached files will be stored.

-Later we'll look at how the full path to these folders is determined.

 Fetching $entity and validating that the user is allowed to edit that particular entity is up to you.